Towards universally optimal sorting algorithms: Abstract

 \section{Abstract}

-We formalize a new paradigm for optimality of algorithms, that generalizes worst-case optimality based only on input-size to problem-dependent parameters including implicit ones.
-We re-visit some existing sorting algorithms from this perspective, and also present a novel measure of sortedness that leads to an optimal algorithm based on partition sort.
-This paradigm of measuring efficiency of algorithms looks promising for further interesting applications beyond the existing ones.
+We formalize a new paradigm for algorithm design, that generalizes worst-case optimality based on input-size to other relevant problem-dependent parameters including implicit ones.
+We re-visit some existing sorting algorithms from this perspective, and present a novel measure of sortedness, called $\alpha$-sorted sub-sequences.
+This leads us to an optimal algorithm based on partition sort.
+It generalizes the results known for sorting multisets in a new direction.
+Moreover, this paradigm of measuring efficiency of algorithms looks promising for further interesting applications beyond the existing ones.